postmanlabs/labs-docs/v6/postman/collection_runs/integration_with_jenkins.md

 ### Run a collection in Postman

-We are assuming that you already have a Postman Collection with some tests.
+We assume you already have a Postman Collection with some tests.
 Run the collection in the Postman app.
-This is what the output looks like in Postman’s collection runner.
+Here's an example of the output in Postman’s collection runner.

 [![collection runner](https://www.getpostman.com/img/v1/docs/integrating_with_jenkins/integrating_with_jenkins_1.png)](https://www.getpostman.com/img/v1/docs/integrating_with_jenkins/integrating_with_jenkins_1.png)

-Some of my tests are failing intentionally in the screenshot so we can show you the instructions for troubleshooting.
+Some of the tests are failing intentionally in the screenshot so we can show you the instructions for troubleshooting.

 ### Run a collection using Newman